awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/create-codecommit-association.md

 1. Choose **AWS CodeCommit**\.

 1. From **Repository location**, choose your CodeCommit repository, then choose **Associate**\.
 On the **Associated repositories** page, the **Status** is **Associating**\.
 When the association is complete, the status changes to **Associated** and you can create a pull request or a repository analysis to get recommendations\.
 Refresh the page to check for the status change\.

+## Create a CodeCommit repository association \(CodeCommit console\)<a name="create-codecommit-association-other-console"></a>

+You can [connect to CodeGuru Reviewer directly from the CodeCommit console\.](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-amazon-codeguru-reviewer.html#how-to-amazon-codeguru-reviewer-associate) This allows you to create a CodeCommit repository association with CodeGuru Reviewer without leaving your CodeCommit repository context\.

 ## Create a CodeCommit repository association \(AWS CLI\)<a name="create-codecommit-association-cli"></a>